Naoghuman/lib-tile-demo/README.md

 > __Hint__
 > The image is taken from https://www.iconfinder.com/icons/27836/approve_block_cancel_delete_reject_icon
-> and under the license: Creative Commons Attribution-No Derivative Works 3.0 Unported
+> and under the license: Creative Commons Attribution-No Derivative Works 3.0
+> Unported.
+Thanks for the great work :smiley:.

 <br />
 ### _Background Color_<a name="BaCo" />